 We use a 100 point sustainability program to incorporate environmental performance best practices into new plants, plants that are being renovated for a new vehicle programs, and plants that are otherwise being refurbished.
 We have established a rating system for each plant for each of several key environmental areas - energy, CO2 emissions, water, waste to landfill, and VOC emissions for assembly facilities and hydrocarbon use for powertrain facilities - and a rating for each major action taken to achieve performance improvements in these areas.
-These initial ratings provide a baseline for future improvements and provide a way to prioritize different improvement tare being refurbished as part of the product development and budgeting process.
+These initial ratings provide a baseline for future improvements and provide a way to prioritize different improvement actions.
+We then set point-based improvement targets for new plants and existing plants that are being retooled for a new vehicle program or otherwise being refurbished as part of the product development and budgeting process.
 These targets include a road map of specific actions to reach the sustainability point targets for each area.

-Global Emissions Manager - measuring performance to track progress us track and improve our efforts to reduce water use, energy use, CO2 emissions and the amount of waste sent to landfill.
+Global Emissions Manager - measuring performance to track progress

+To facilitate performance tracking, we launched the Global Emissions Manager database (GEM) in 2007.
+This industry-leading database provides a globally consistent approach for measuring and monitoring environmental data, which helps us track and improve our efforts to reduce water use, energy use, CO2 emissions and the amount of waste sent to landfill.
 GEM also provides a library of environmental regulations relevant to each plant, significantly increasing the efficiency of tracking and meeting those regulations.